 Once you’ve figured out the basics of weaving, you can make all kinds of household decor.
-I’ve long been inspired by flatweave kilim rugs and love seeing how so many are repurposed into pillows.
+I’ve long been inspired by flatweave kilim rugs and love seeing how so many are repurposed into pillows (like this round woven pillow DIY).
 So I decided to see if I could make something on my lap loom that would have the same kind of texture.

 I used cotton and wool yarns because I wanted something that wouldn’t pill easily and would stand up to being used on a daily basis.
 I was able to finish this decorative pillow in two long sittings at my lap loom.
 After finishing this size, I’m determined to obtain a larger loom so I can make a standard 14″ x 14″ or 16″ x 16″ size.